sriharshapy/Team-Anonymous-BTS/README.md

 ## Intro

 Read more about YOLO (in darknet) and download weight files [here](http://pjreddie.com/darknet/yolo/).
-In case the weight file cannot be found, there are some of the weights [here](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU), which include `yolo-full` and `yolo-tiny` of v1.0, `tiny-yolo-v1.1` of v1.1 and `yolo`, `tiny-yolo-voc` of v2.

 ## Dependencies